cTooshi/stardew-valley-randomizer/README.md

 * Weapon randomization
   * Weapon stats, types, etc. are randomized
   * Many weapons can now appear in mines containers
+  * Setting to rename the Galaxy Sword, since there's a hard-coded check on wilderness farms to spawn a high-level bat if you have an item named "Galaxy Sword" in your inventory
+* Boot randomization
+  * Stats are randomized
+  * Names are randomized
+* Monster randomization
+  * Stats are randomized: HP / Resilience / Speed / Experience
+  * The threshold before a monster moves toward you is randomized
+  * The time a monster moves randomly is randomized
+  * Up to a 5% chance to be able to miss an attack on a monster
+  * Setting to shuffle unique monster drops among all monsters (Slime, Bat Wing, Solar Essence, Bug Meat, Void Essence, and Squid Ink)
+  * Each monster can now drop a new random item
 * Blueprint randomization
   * Farm buildings that you get from Robin now choose from a more random pool of resources/items instead of a set list
   * This does not yet include anything you don't get from Robin (Obelisks, the Gold Clock, etc.)